 The Revenue goal typically tracks the revenue generated each time a customer visits your website.
 For example, consider an eCommerce site where users make purchases.
 You can track the revenue generated after the users submit the billing detail form successfully.
 To determine the revenue earned, you can simply define a revenue tracking goal for each successful submission of the billing form.

-Using VWO capabilities, you can create two types of revenue goals, one for VWO Insights and others for VWO Testing.
+Using VWO capabilities, you can create two types of revenue goals, one for VWO Insights and the other for VWO Testing.
 The revenue code generated for each type is different.
 Please make sure to use the appropriate code.

 - On the New Goal page, select track revenue on and type the URL of the goal page where you have access to the revenue amount of each successful transaction.
 It is typically available on the thank you page after a successful payment/transaction.